-- Compare Black Friday coupons in one place using a deal aggregator like CouponCabin.com.
+- Compare coupons in one place using a deal aggregator like CouponCabin.com (opens in new tab).

 - Set sale alerts using Paypal Honey Droplist (opens in new tab) or SlickDeals and track price drops even after purchase using Paribus (opens in new tab), as you may be eligible for a price adjustment through the store or credit card you bought it with.

-- Skip store credit card offers — they have high interest rates and expensive fees, low credit limits rarely outweigh the rewards offered, which are generally linked just to that retailer.
-You're better off using a general use cash-back card that can earn you more back over the entire holiday season than whatever amount you'd save in a single transaction.
+- Skip store credit card offers — they have high-interest rates and expensive fees, and low credit limits rarely outweigh the rewards offered (which are generally linked just to that retailer.)
+You're better off using a general-use cash back credit card that can earn you more back over the entire holiday season than whatever amount you'd save in a single transaction.

-Not everything is a good buy on Black Friday and Cyber Monday, of course.
+Not everything is a good buy at sales time, of course.
 We’ve already offered you some tools to figure out if a seemingly good buy is really a good buy.
-Here are a few more things to skip on Black Friday and/or Cyber Monday:
+Here are a few more things to skip:

 And then there are items to wait on altogether.
 “Toys will be marked down further the last two weeks of December and winter apparel is cheapest the last few days before Christmas, and right after.”
-Hold off buying bedding and linen on Black Friday or Cyber Monday, says Woroch.
-The better deals will come next year – during January “white sales.”
+Hold off buying bedding and linen until the new year – during January's “white sales.”